 This is where branded entertainment invades traditional ad turf.

 Born and raised at the Super Bowl, blockbuster ads only became possible for brands without million-dollar budgets thanks to the rise of online video.
 The objective of these ads is to pack blockbuster-like entertainment value into the format of traditional ads, and therefore make the ad more memorable than the content people came to see.

 No matter how fun or trendy a marketing strategy might be, it’s only as good as its ROI.

-But why did marketers start kneeling towards branded entertainment in the first place?
+But why did marketers start leaning towards branded entertainment in the first place?
 It’s rooted in the assumption that there is more value in turning people into fans than one-time customers through direct sales.
-Branded entertainment is considered a way to build trust and open positive dialogue between brands and people, delivering unmatched ROI in the long-term.
+Branded entertainment is considered a way to build trust and open positive dialogue between brands and people, delivering ROI in the long-term.